About Snow Management

 Snow Shoveler Registry

 At the beginning of the winter season the Springfield Township Police Department solicits the local Middle and High Schools for a list of students who will, for a fee, shovel snow from walks and driveways.
 The consolidated list may be picked up from the Township Administration Building or will be mailed upon request.
 The "business" arrangement is then made between the resident and student that he or she chooses to employ.
-Click here to view the 2021/22 Snow Shoveler List.
+The Snow Shoveler list will be available in November 2022.

 Whenever snow falls to a depth of three inches or more in the Township of Springfield, or if the City of Philadelphia declares a Highway Snow Emergency, all parking along the streets and highways of the Township is prohibited.
 If a garage, driveway or other off-street parking facilities are available, all vehicles must be located off of the Township highway.
 If off-street arrangements are not available, parking is permitted on the odd-side of the street in an odd-numbered year and on the even side of the street in an even numbered year.